olson-sean-k/decorum/README.md

 traits that complement the `Float` trait are also introduced: `Nan`, `Infinite`, and `Real`.

 Wrapper types also implement `Eq`, `Hash`, and `Ord`.
-Hashing using a canonicalized form that normalizes `NaN` values and expands all floating point values into a 64-bit sequence.
+Hashing uses a canonicalized form that normalizes `NaN` values and expands all floating point values into a 64-bit sequence.
 A similar approach is used for `Eq`, normalizing `NaN` values.
-Both `NotNan` and `Finite` disallow `NaN` values, and so support `Ord`.
+Because `NotNan` and `Finite` disallow `NaN` values, they support `Ord`.

-The type definitions `N32` and `N64` for `NotNan` and `R32` and `R64` for
-`Finite` are also provided for convenience.

 ## Disabling Constraints

 Constraint checking can be toggled with the `enforce-constraints` feature.
-This is useful if code would like to enforce constraints for some builds (e.g., debug builds) but not others (e.g., release builds).
-This feature (and so constraint checking) is enabled by default.
+This is useful if code would like to enforce constraints for some builds but not others (e.g., debug vs. release builds).
+Constraint checking is enabled by default.

-This predominantly affects the `from_raw_float` function, which will immediately panic for disallowed values when the feature is enabled, but will perform no checks when the feature is disabled (which can lead to latent panics and unexpected behavior).
+This predominantly affects the behavior of the `from_raw_float` function, which will immediately panic for disallowed values when the feature is enabled, but will perform no checks when the feature is disabled (which can lead to latent panics and unexpected behavior).

 This feature should be enabled unless performance is a concern.